Dollar eases, on track for smallest return in 6 years as risk appetite revives

 The yuan was still on track for a second year of losses, however, as the Sino-U.S. trade dispute and domestic economic weakness took a toll.
 The onshore yuan was down around 1.5% for the year, after losing 5.3% in 2018.[CNY/]

-Investors’ appetite for risk also helped drive the euro to a 4-1/2-month high of $1.121 on Monday.
+Investors' appetite for risk also helped drive the euro EUR= to a 4-1/2-month high of $1.121 on Monday.
 It was last up 0.1% at $1.1209.
-Signs that the euro zone economy may be stabilising have lifted the single currency in recent weeks.
+Signs that the euro zone economy may be stabilizing have lifted the single currency in recent weeks.

 Reporting by Swati Pandey; Editing by Kim Coghill